Xilinx/Vitis-Tutorials/Vitis_HLS/Feature_Tutorials/01-using_code_analyzer/README.md

 Only loop4 makes sense and the path is START -> loop4 -> END for A.

 If you look more closely at what happens in loop4 you can see that A is incremented by the value 5 for 15 times – because inner j-loop iterates from 1 to 15.
-So, this could be further simplified as A[i][0] += 15 * 5 without using the “buffer” array.
+So, this could be further simplified as A[i][0] += 15 * 5 without using the "buffer" array.

 #### Focus on C

 ![Code Analyzer focus on C](./images/CA_focus_C.png "Code Analyzer focus on C")

 Similarly, we can see that something is not right with C because this top-level argument is used in 4 communication channels between processes.
 This is the observed behavior: